 Purdue Libraries are leaders in creating active learning spaces to support student-centered learning.
 Read about or reserve IMPACT classrooms in the Libraries.
 Priority access is given to IMPACT’s Faculty Learning Community instructor’s for course delivery.
+To learn about active learning classrooms in the Wilmeth Active Learning Center, click Here.

 Scholarship about active learning spaces